thecodersguilduk/tcg_site/site/blog/free-tech-boot-camps-for-west-yorkshire.md

 There are more skills boot camps available from other providers - please see [SkillsBootCamps.com](https://www.skillsbootcamps.com/) for more info.

 ![Woman looks thoughtful while listening to headphones "Boost your Digital and Technical skills with FREE boot camps](/images/blog/screenshot-2020-12-11-at-15.36.46.png "Skills Bootcamps from WYCA")

+---
+If you do not live in West Yorkshire, do not despair - We hope to be running similar programmes in other areas soon.
+To stay in the loop please sign up to our newsletter or follow us on your preferred social channel.
+Links below.

+{% include "components/global/newsletter.njk" %}